nabrams/IDD-Fa18-Lab1/README.md

 ## Part D. Manually fade an LED

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
-Why or why not?**
+Why or why not?** yes I am able to get it to glow the whole turning range.

 ## Part E. Fade an LED using Arduino

 **a.
-What do you have to modify to make the code control the circuit you've built on your breadboard?**
+What do you have to modify to make the code control the circuit you've built on your breadboard?** you need to set the variable 'led' to 11 so that it connects to my circut which is connected at pin 11.

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**